About the class

 The course is taught from an Afrocentric point of view and will use Amos Wilson’s Blueprint for Black Power as a theoretical framework to critically analyze what the power structures are in society, how they operate, and how Black communities and organizations can strategically use them to build cultural, political, and economic power in the context of contemporary US society.

 Keep an eye on are the Course Updates page, where I’ll update weekly reading/ listening/ viewing.
 You can find PDF files for readings not in assigned books on the Readings page, where PDF files will patiently wait for you to download and read them.
 Required books are also on reserve in Lehman’s library.

-Note that one of the required parts of the course is weekly work (approx. 5 hours) with a community activist or non-profit organization.
+Note that one of the required parts of the course is weekly work (approx. 5 hours) with a community activist or non-profit organization that specifically serves the Black community (including Spanish-speaking Black communities).
 Your paid job will (in almost all cases) not count.
 Plan for this as there is no way out of this particular course requirement and no way to successfully complete the course without it.
+This is a non-negotiable part of the course that cannot be waived!
 You should register for the course in a semester that you have enough time for this if this is an issue.

 For community members and guests

 Feel free to follow along with is either virtually (online) or stop by and visit a class session.
 The book is available online, in bookstores, and in some libraries.
 E-mail me for a password for the online readings if you need one and kindly include a short introductory note.
 You might consider signing up for e-mail updates of new posts.
 (See the form at the bottom of the page.)